Are you tired of finding your Jack Russell chewing up the hose, stolen socks, newspapers, pot plants, and more every day!

 If he continues after the leash is on him and you’ve given him the command to stop barking, divert his attention by giving him a toy or a treat.
-Do not raise your voice during this process and don’t get angry.
-If you want your dog to stay calm, you must stay calm.
+Do not raise your voice during this process, and don’t get angry.
+If you want your dog to stay calm, you must remain calm.

-Dog’s often bark at sounds that you and I as human beings can’t detect.
+Dog often barks at sounds that you and I, as human beings, can’t detect.
 If you cannot hear what your dog is barking at and you cannot get his attention, ignore him or distract him.
-If he’s barking for attention, do not coddle him.
+If he’s barking for attention, do not cuddle him.

-Coddling him is like rewarding him for bad behavior.
-If you can’t ignore the barking, stand directly in front of him, look him in the eye, and say “Enough” in a calm manner.
+Coddling him is like rewarding him for bad behaviour.
+If you can’t ignore the barking, stand directly in front of him, look him in the eye, and say “Enough” calmly.